 Microsoft disclosed the expectation of a material impact of the new guidance as it applies to software license revenue, a significant component of the company’s overall reported $89.95 billion revenue.
 The change in treatment under the new guidance would result in an acceleration of revenue for those software license elements (now Performance Obligations) which were effectively met upon delivery and historically recognized over time.

 Microsoft further went on to disclose the expected revenue impact upon adoption of the new standard, as well as the expected tax impact.
-As they were adopting under the full retrospective method, they would ultimately be reporting the results of the year of adoption and the prior 2 years under the new guidance approach.
+As they were adopting the full retrospective method, they would ultimately be reporting the results of the year of adoption and the prior 2 years under the new guidance approach.
 In their disclosures, they further noted:

-“Adoption of the standard will result in the recognition of additional revenue of $6.6 billion and $5.8 billion for fiscal year 2017 and 2016, respectively, and an increase in the provision for income taxes of $2.5 billion and $2.1 billion, respectively, primarily due to the net change in Windows 10 revenue recognition.
-In addition, adoption of the standard will result in an increase in accounts receivable and other current and long-term assets of $2.7 billion and $4.2 billion, as of June 30, 2017 and 2016, respectively, driven by unbilled receivables from upfront recognition of revenue for certain multi-year commercial software subscriptions that include both distinct software licenses and Software Assurance; a reduction of unearned revenue of $17.8 billion and $11.7 billion as of June 30, 2017 and 2016, respectively, driven by the upfront recognition of license revenue from Windows 10 and certain multi-year commercial software subscriptions; and an increase in deferred income taxes of $5.2 billion and $4.8 billion as of June 30, 2017 and 2016, respectively, driven by the upfront recognition of revenue.”
+“Adoption of the standard will result in the recognition of additional revenue of $6.6 billion and $5.8 billion for the fiscal year 2017 and 2016, respectively, and an increase in the provision for income taxes of $2.5 billion and $2.1 billion, respectively, primarily due to the net change in Windows 10 revenue recognition.
+In addition, adoption of the standard will result in an increase in accounts receivable and other current and long-term assets of $2.7 billion and $4.2 billion, as of June 30, 2017, and 2016, respectively, driven by unbilled receivables from upfront recognition of revenue for certain multi-year commercial software subscriptions that include both distinct software licenses and Software Assurance; a reduction of unearned revenue of $17.8 billion and $11.7 billion as of June 30, 2017, and 2016, respectively, driven by the upfront recognition of license revenue from Windows 10 and certain multi-year commercial software subscriptions; and an increase in deferred income taxes of $5.2 billion and $4.8 billion as of June 30, 2017, and 2016, respectively, driven by the upfront recognition of revenue.”